William Burges: Christ the Consoler, St Mary's and St Paul's Cathedral

 The Church of St Mary, Studley Royal, is also in the Early English style and is located in the grounds of Studley Royal Park at Fountains Abbey, in North Yorkshire.
 As at Christ the Consoler, the exterior is of grey limestone, with a two-stage west tower topped with a soaring spire.
 The interior is equally spectacular, exceeding Skelton in richness and majesty, Leach commenting that "everything is precisely calculated as to its visual impact."
 The theme, previously used at Gayhurst, is Paradise Lost and Paradise Regained.
 The stained glass, by Saunders & Co, is of particularly high quality.
 Pevsner describes St Mary's as "a dream of Early English glory" and Crook writes, "[although] Cork Cathedral may stand as Burges's greatest Gothic work, Studley Royal is his 'ecclesiastical' masterpiece."
 Burges also constructed an estate cottage in 1873.

 In 1870, Burges was asked to draw up an iconographic scheme of internal decoration for St Paul's Cathedral, unfinished since the death of Sir Christopher Wren.
 In 1872, he was appointed architect and over the next five years produced what Crook describes as a "full-blown scheme of early Renaissance decoration" for the interior which he intended would eclipse that of St Peter's in Rome.
-However, as Crook writes, his plans were "rather too creative for most Classicists" and these artistic, and linked religious, controversies led to Burges's dismissal in 1877 with none of his plans undertaken.
+These designs were presented in the form of three architectural models at the Royal Academy Summer Exhibition in 1874 to much controversy.
+As Crook writes, his plans were "rather too creative for most Classicists" and these artistic, and linked religious, controversies led to Burges's dismissal in 1877 with none of his plans undertaken.

 Trinity College, Hartford, Connecticut

 In 1872, Abner Jackson, the President of Trinity College, Connecticut, visited Britain, seeking models and an architect for a planned new campus for the college.
 Burges was chosen and he drew up a four-quadrangled masterplan, in his Early French style.
 Lavish illustrations were produced by Axel Haig.
 However, the estimated cost, at just under one million dollars, together with the sheer scale of the plans, thoroughly alarmed the College Trustees.

 Only one-sixth of the plan was executed, the present Long Walk, with Francis H. Kimball acting as local, supervising, architect, and Frederick Law Olmsted laying out the grounds.
-Crook considers the result, "unsatisfactory ..[but important].. in its key position in the development of late nineteenth-century American architecture."
+Crook considers the result, "unsatisfactory … [but important] … in its key position in the development of late nineteenth-century American architecture."
 Other critics have viewed Burges's design more positively: the American architectural historian Henry-Russell Hitchcock thought Trinity "perhaps the most satisfactory of all of [Burges's] works and the best example anywhere of Victorian Gothic collegiate architecture"; whilst Charles Handley-Read suggested the college was "is in some ways superior to Butterfield's Keble or Seddon's Aberystwyth."